yusufcodes/reactnative-udemy-study/README.md

 ### What is React Native?

-- React: A JavaScript Library for building User Interfaces
+- **React**: A JavaScript Library for building User Interfaces
-- React Native:
+- **React Native**:
-  - A collection of React components, which can be compiled to Native Widgets.
+  - A collection of React components, which can be compiled to Native Widgets
   - Access to Native Platform APIs
   - Connects JavaScript and Native Platform Code

-### How React Native works
+### How React Native Works

 - Special components such as **View**, **Text**, etc. are used in React Native, and are compiled to **Native Applications** - **Views** are compiled.
 - React Native maps re-usable components to the respective platform equivalents.